Don Getty: Career statistics

+Early political career

+Oil and gas career

 While still playing football, Getty was hired by Imperial Oil in 1955.
-He worked for Midwestern Industrial Gas Limited, beginning in 1961 as Lands and Contracts Manager with a promotion to Assistant General Manager following in 1963.
-In 1964 he founded his own company, Baldonnel Oil and Gas Company, before entering the world of finance as a partner with Doherty, Roadhouse, and McCuaig investments in 1967.
+Starting in 1961, he worked for Midwestern Industrial Gas Limited as a Lands and Contracts Manager before a 1963 promotion to Assistant General Manager.
+In 1964 Getty founded his own company, Baldonnel Oil and Gas Company.

 MLA and cabinet minister

 In 1965, Getty was approached by fellow Eskimos veteran and Progressive Conservative leader Peter Lougheed to run in the 1967 provincial election.
 Getty agreed to run in Strathcona West, and defeated incumbent Social Crediter Randolph McKinnon by more than one thousand votes.
 He entered the Legislative Assembly of Alberta as one of six newly elected PCs.

 Four years later, in the 1971 election, Getty was re-elected by more than 3,500 votes in the new riding of Edmonton-Whitemud and was appointed Minister of Federal and Intergovernmental Affairs in the new Lougheed majority government.
 With Getty and the government both re-elected by increasing margins in the 1975 election, Lougheed appointed him Minister of Energy.
 In this capacity Getty partially continued his responsibility for relations with the federal government, as energy policy was a major sticking point between the two governments (at one point, federal Energy Minister Donald Macdonald called Getty "dripping with venom").

 Getty did not seek re-election in the 1979 election.

-Hiatus from politics and leadership fight
+Investment career

-While out of politics, Getty became the head of an investment firm and sat on the boards of a number of corporations, including the Royal Bank of Canada, Sparrow Energy, Nortek Energy and Celanese Canada.
-However, when Lougheed stepped down from the Progressive Conservative leadership in 1985, Getty entered the contest to replace him and immediately became the favourite.
+In 1967 he started a career in finance as a partner with Doherty, Roadhouse, and McCuaig investments.
+After refusing to seek re-election in 1979, Getty became the head of an investment firm and sat on the boards of a number of corporations, including the Royal Bank of Canada, Sparrow Energy, Nortek Energy and Celanese Canada.

+Premier of Alberta

+When Peter Lougheed stepped down from the Progressive Conservative leadership in 1985, Getty entered the contest to replace him and immediately became the favourite.
 At an October convention, Getty won a second ballot victory against Minister of Municipal Affairs Julian Koziak and former legislator Ron Ghitter.

-Premier

 Getty was appointed Premier November 1, 1985.
 He returned to the legislature just over a month later, winning a by-election in his old riding of Edmonton-Whitemud.
 As Premier for nearly seven years, Getty presided over some of Alberta's toughest economic times.
 His time in office was characterized by attempts to reduce the government's budget deficit and interventions calculated to stabilize the economy during the recession of the 1980s.
 When Getty became Premier he left his predecessor's cabinet completely intact.